The Literary Scene

 The privately owned island is named after W. W. Denslow, who created the original illustrations for the book on which the movie is based, The Wonderful Wizard of Oz (1900) by L. Frank Baum, and thus with his pen gave form to many of the characters depicted on the screen.
 Denslow lived in Bermuda at the turn of the 20th century.
 The island, however, despite its famous association, is off limits to visitors.

 Several films were shot in and around Bermuda.
 The most famous is The Deep (1977), starring Jacqueline Bisset, Nick Nolte, Robert Shaw, and Louis Gossett, Jr., a visually arresting movie about a lost treasure and drugs and, of course, scuba diving off the island's coast.
 For one of the scenes, a lighthouse near the Grotto Bay Beach Hotel and Tennis Club was blown up.

 A movie that was filmed partly in Bermuda is Chapter Two (1979), with James Caan and Marsha Mason.
 Based on the successful Broadway play by Neil Simon, it is the story of a playwright's bumpy romance soon after the death of his wife.
 The Bermuda scenes were shot at Marley Beach Cottages.

-Modern Bermudian music, which you hear today mainly in hotel lounges, is a blend of traditional Bermudian music with sounds from Jamaica, Trinidad, and Puerto Rico, as well as the United States and Britain.
-However, these aren't the sounds you'll predominantly hear: As elsewhere, American and British rock, modified by local rhythms, has proved the strongest and most lasting influence.
+Modern Bermudian music, which you can hear occasionally in hotel lounges, is a blend of traditional folk tunes with sounds from Jamaica, Trinidad, and Puerto Rico, as well as the United States and Britain.
+However, these aren’t the sounds you’ll predominantly hear: As elsewhere, American and British rock, modified by local rhythms, has proved the strongest and most lasting influence.